bibicortesb/VBA_challenge/README.md

 This means the code was optimized by 10% in operation time.
 In both codes the result is the same but using less computations.

 Let's show some examples of refractored script:

+The first main difference was that in the refactored script, arrays were used to store data of daily volume and prices.
+The code is as follows:

+    Dim tickerVolumes(12) As Long

+    Dim tickerStartingprices(12) As Single

+    Dim tickerEndingprices(12) As Single

+ In order to access the arrays, tickerIndex variable needed to be introduced.
+ This way we could get ticker names and use them as index to fill the three arrays created (tickerVolumes, tickerStartingprices, tickerEndingprices.